fj-navarro/frontiers_blog/content/posts/the-3-key-ingredients-of-a-successful-cybersecurity-strategy/index.md

 Establishing an information security oversight committee, chaired by the firm's CEO or COO and involving executives from all business units of the firm, is a proven best practice in many organizations.
 The committee should meet regularly to review newly identified cybersecurity risks and update security policies and procedures.

+> The damage inflicted by an attack on any company's operational capacity will far outweigh any benefits the company has previously gained

 Once the team is formed, establishing the right links between people, processes, and security technologies is another key success factor for the organization's cybersecurity program.

 This is the time when the cybersecurity team will need to decide on the cybersecurity framework to use (e.g., NIST, ISO/IEC 27005, OCTAVE).
 The chosen framework should allow the team to document and assess its ability to prevent, detect, and respond to cyber-attacks, while applying good cybersecurity practices that integrate both a compliance-based approach and promote anticipation through proactive threat behavior.